 I offer individual therapy for Anxiety Disorders and OCD to tweens, teens, and adults in Littleton, CO.
 After an initial 60-minute session, followup visits are 45 minutes, and are usually scheduled once per week to start, with session frequency decreasing as clients are able to do more and more of the work on their own.
 Most of my clients are able to complete a course of treatment in 10-15 sessions, although it can take longer when the problem is especially severe and has been around for awhile.
 In these cases, I am usually also able to meet with clients more than once/week, for more intensive outpatient therapy.
 Ultimately, the goal is for my clients to eventually feel confident that they can continue to manage their OCD or Anxiety Disorder without regular therapy sessions.
-Due to the COVID-19 epidemic, I am providing Telehealth Services.
+I provide Telehealth sessions or in-person sessions (for fully vaccinated clients only.)

 When I see kids and adolescents, I want to meet with the parents if at all possible, in addition to working individually with the child.
 Parents are often at a loss as to what to do to help their child, and I want to help parents to be the best support people possible for their kids.
 Parent involvement in therapy varies a lot from one family to the next.
 Some kids are so independent with their therapy homework and skills practice that the parents don't need to be as involved in each session, whereas other kids prefer to have their parents in the therapy room with them most of the time.
 I strive to be flexible as a therapist in that I want to provide the format for therapy that works best for each individual child or teen, and also meet the needs of the parents for education and support.